JackSloaner/TLAP-Exercises/README.md

 - Printing tree visually (printTree())
 - Also includes copy constructor, random tree constructor, and destructor
 ### 6.7: binary_tree_statistics
-**Question in the book: Design your own: Consider basic statistical questions you can ask for a set of numerical values, such as average, median, mode, and so forth.
+**Question in the book: Consider basic statistical questions you can ask for a set of numerical values, such as average, median, mode, and so forth.
 Attempt to write recursive functions to compute those statistics for a binary tree of integers.
 Some are easier to write than others.
 Why?** <br>‎<br>
 **Program description:** <br>
 Class for binary tree
 - Includes methods for: